 This is probably my favorite cake, ever.
 With that being said, I must tell you that I am not a big fan of pumpkin.
-I’m not counting down the days until it’s “pumpkin everything” season.
+I don’t count down the days until it’s “pumpkin everything” season.
 I’ll put my pumpkin out on the front porch for Halloween, but other than that, I’m just meh about pumpkin.
 But this cake….wow!
 There is no overbearing pumpkin taste, whatsoever.

 My cousin, Debbie, brought it one year for our traditional Day After Thanksgiving Second Thanksgiving Celebration (which we sadly haven’t done recently.
 Not really sure why, but it is missed.)
 It was amazing!
 My oldest son, who I don’t think has ever enjoyed a piece of cake in his life, ate it up and asked me to make it for him.
 That’s how good it is.
 I don’t beg people for recipes, but I pleaded with Debbie to give me this one.
 She emailed it, and I swear it is the oldest saved email in my inbox, still starred, sitting down there at the bottom of the page from over 5 years ago.
 I printed it for my recipe box, and now it will be here online, and yet I’ll keep it in my email inbox to safeguard, just in case the internet crashes and my recipe box gets lost.
 Again, it’s that good.

 As I mentioned, I first had it at Thanksgiving.
 It’s perfect for a holiday dessert.
 It travels well and it feeds a fair amount, so it’s ideal to bring to your holiday parties.
-I made it twice for get togethers this past holiday season.
-I even gave it to my co-workers as a little holiday gift this year by putting it in cute little decorative loaf pans that I found at Christmas Tree Shop.
+I made it twice for get-togethers this past holiday season.
+I even gave it to my co-workers as a little holiday gift this year by putting it in cute little decorative paper loaf pans that I found Amazon.

 - I would recommend making the frosting immediately before you are ready to pour it over top, otherwise it will harden on you.